rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/mmcm/mmcm.md

 | DEBOUNCE_DELAY_US | integer | 1_000 | Specifies the minimum debounce delay in micro seconds (1 ms) |

+Start your assignment by creating a top-level design that connects to the following pins on the FPGA:
+* 100 MHz clock input
+* Reset button
+* Switches

 ##  Main MMCM

-The first step in this assignment is to create your "Main" MMCM that is used to deskew the input clock and generate a variety of clocks (note that this part of the design is just one part of the top-level design - you do not need to create a module for this).
+The first step in this assignment is to create your "Main" MMCM that is used to deskew the input clock and generate a variety of clocks.
 Instance the "MMCME2_BASE" primitive into your design and hook it up as described below.
 You can learn more about primitives that can be instantiated at the following [library guide](https://docs.xilinx.com/v/u/2012.2-English/ug953-vivado-7series-libraries).
 Note that you can look at the text for the module definition of this primitive in the following file: `<Xilinx>/Vivado/<version>/data/verilog/src/unisim_comp.v`